thesixers/pkt/EXAMPLES.md

 # Example Usage Guide

-This guide demonstrates how to use PKG after building it.
+This guide demonstrates how to use PKT after building it.

 ## Setup